Our Vision

 Contact us for information regarding other posts within Children’s services.

-Information, Advice and Assistance Team
+Information, Advice & Assistance and MASH

 The Information, Advice and Assistance Team (IAA) is the first point of contact for all public and professional enquiries to RCT Children's Services.
 The IAA Team establish whether there is a need for the provision of information, advice and assistance or the investigation of safeguarding concerns.

+Where safeguarding concerns are identified, the referral will be assigned to the Cwm Taf Multi-Agency Safeguarding Hub (MASH).
 MASH provides a framework for partner agencies to work together to best support and safeguard children by sharing and analysing information that is held about them.

 Our IAA and MASH Teams work closely together, ensuring we act quickly and appropriately to ensure the best decisions are made for children and young people.